Lie Groupoids in Classical Field Theory I: Noether's Theorem

 and under this isomorphism, the projection in equation~(\ref{eq:JETGP2}) above corresponds to the jet prolongation of the anchor map $\, (\tau_G^{}, \sigma_G^{}): G \longrightarrow M \times M$. \end{exam}

 Just like jet bundles, jet groupoids can be expected to play an important role in differential geometry because they provide the adequate geometric setting for taking derivatives of bisections (which replace sections).
 Namely, any bisection of~$G$, say~$\beta$, induces canonically a bisection of~$JG$ which will be called its \emph{jet prolongation} or \emph{jet extension} and which we may denote by $j\beta$ or by $(\beta,\partial\beta)$: it is again just a reinterpretation of the tangent map $T\beta$ to~$\beta$, since $\, \beta \in \mathrm{Bis}(G)$ implies that, for any $\, x \in M$, $T_x \beta \in J_{\beta(x)}^{} G$.
 Obviously, given $\, g \in G \,$ with $\, \sigma_G^{}(g) = x$, every jet $\, u_g^{} \in J_g^{} G \,$ can be represented as the derivative at~$x$ of some bisection $\beta$ of~$G$ satisfying $\, \beta(x) = g$, i.e., we can always find $\beta$ such that $\, u_g^{} = T_x^{} \beta$, but this does of course not mean that every bisection of~$JG$, as a Lie groupoid over~$M$, can be written as the jet prolongation of some bisection of~$G$: those that can be so written are called \emph{holonomous}, and it is then easy to see that a bisection $\tilde{\beta}$ of $JG$ will be holonomous if and only if $\, \tilde{\beta} = j\beta \,$ where $\, \beta = \pi_{JG}^{} \smcirc \tilde{\beta}$.
-This leads us directly to the definition of a special class of Lie subgroupoids of a jet groupoid. \footnote{There is an analogous concept for subbundles of jet bundles which we did not spell out explicitly because we do not need it here.} \begin{dfn} ~ Let $G$ be a Lie groupoid over a manifold $M$ and $\tilde{G}$ a Lie subgroupoid of its jet groupoid $JG$ that is also a subbundle of $JG$ as a fiber bundle over $G$.
-We say that $\tilde{G}$ is \textbf{holonomous} or \textbf{integrable} if it is generated by holonomous bisections, i.e., if for any $\, g \in G$ with $\, \sigma_G^{}(g) = x \,$ and any $\, u_g^{} \in \tilde{G}_g^{}$, there exists a holonomous bisection $\tilde{\beta} \in \mathrm{Bis}(\tilde{G})$ of~$\tilde{G}$ such that $\, \tilde{\beta}(x) = u_g^{}$. \end{dfn} The restriction contained in this definition stems from the fact that the group of bisections of~$\tilde{G}$ which are also holonomous bisections of~$JG$ may be very restricted~-- to the point of collapsing to the trivial group $\{1\}$.
+This leads us directly to the definition of the group of holonomous bisections of~$JG$ and, more generally, of a full Lie subgroupoid of~$JG$: \begin{dfn} ~ Let\/ $G$ be a Lie groupoid over a manifold\/~$M$.
+We say that a Lie subgroupoid\/~$\tilde{G}$ of its jet groupoid\/~$JG$ is \textbf{full} if the projection of\/~$JG$ to\/~$G$ remains a bundle projection when restricted to\/~$\tilde{G}$. \footnote{It should be noted that this usage of the adjective "full", which only makes sense for Lie subgroupoids of a jet groupoid, is more restrictive than the one in Ref.~\cite{Mac}.} \end{dfn} \begin{dfn} ~ Let $G$ be a Lie groupoid over a manifold $M$ and $\tilde{G}$ a full Lie subgroupoid of its jet groupoid $JG$.
+Then we define the \textbf{group of holonomous bisections} of $\tilde{G}$, denoted by\/ $H\!B(G,\tilde{G})$, to be the subgroup of~$\, \mathrm{Bis}(\tilde{G})$ given by